Alex13832/algo/misc/find_the_word_game/README.md

 Find the words
 ============================================

-Finds the words in this game.
-Horizontally, vertically and diagonally.
+Finds the words in a game such as the one give below.

 <p align="center">
 <img src="image.png" height="275" alt="Screenshot"/>